2color/agency-matters/content/Posts/homelab.md

 Ansible is a modern configuration management tool that facilitates the task of setting up and maintaining remote servers, with a minimalist design intended to get users up and running quickly.

-With Ansible, you write Roles comprised of individual tasks which are called from a Playbook; by rough analogy, a Role is like a class where a Playbook is an object.
-Each role can be responsible for a specific goal, e.g. installing Promethues, setting up a ZFS storage pool, or deploying a container.
+With Ansible, you write Roles comprised of individual tasks which are called from a Playbook.
+By rough analogy, a Role is like a class where a Playbook is an object.
+Each role can be responsible for a specific goal, e.g. installing Prometheus, setting up a ZFS storage pool, or deploying a container.
 It also comes with a templating system which can be used for templating configuration files and service definitions.
 This is especially useful for making Roles reusable and shareable.

 Where Ansible stands out is that it doesn't require any special daemon or agent installed on the target machine.
 You just need SSH access and for Python to be installed.
-Moreover, Ansible encourage idempotence, meaning that you can run the same playbook or task multiple times, and after the first run, subsequent runs won't make any changes if the system is already in the desired state.
+Moreover, Ansible encourages idempotence, meaning that you can run the same playbook or task multiple times, and after the first run, subsequent runs won't make any changes if the system is already in the desired state.
 So you can safely re-run playbooks without worrying about breaking things.

 What I like the most about Ansible is how easy it is to get up and running without a huge investment in learning every aspect of it.
 Another thing I like about Ansible is that it serves as a form of documentation for the intended end-state of a server, which is especially useful when learning and mastering new tools or packages.
 For example, in the ZFS role I created to create the mirror storage pool, I documented many ZFS properties, e.g. hash function, in great length in the default variables file thereby enhancing reusability for other use cases.

 Most of what I'm running on the server is Docker containers, which makes it really easy to manage with the [`community.docker.docker_container`](https://docs.ansible.com/projects/ansible/latest/collections/community/docker/docker_container_module.html).
-In essence, my roles for Docker containers encapsulate the docker image, along with port mappings, network configuration, volume mounts, with a lot of the configration interpolated from variables, ensuring flexibility and reusablility.
+In essence, my roles for Docker containers encapsulate the docker image, along with port mappings, network configuration, volume mounts, with a lot of the configuration interpolated from variables, ensuring flexibility and reusability.

-## Monitoring and alerting
+## Monitoring and Alerting

 To monitor the server I initially installed [Cockpit](https://cockpit-project.org/) to have a web interface to get a high-level of the health of the server.
 I then installed Portainer to get an overview of the state of the Docker containers.

-But I deployed more services, I decided to add Prometheus, which I've used on and off for almost ten years in professional capacity, and continues to be one of the leading metrics monitoring systems with a lively ecosystem ef exporters and instrumentation libraries.
+As I deployed more services, I decided to add Prometheus, which I've used on and off for almost ten years in professional capacity, and continues to be one of the leading metrics monitoring systems with a lively ecosystem of exporters and instrumentation libraries.

 The way I set Prometheus up is as a Docker container, along with [cAdvisor](https://github.com/google/cadvisor) and [node-exporter](https://github.com/prometheus/node_exporter) which export resource and performance metrics of the operating system and the Docker containers.
 I have a scrape interval of 15s and the jobs are configured using an Ansible template.

 One way to think about Prometheus is as a time series database, which pulls metrics from different services/exporters.
-The way pulling typically works is extremely simple: an HTTP request to a metrics expoint, which is standardised on now .
+The way pulling typically works is extremely simple: an HTTP request to a metrics endpoint, which is now standardized.
 This simple design has many benefits: the pull based approach gives you automatic insight into the liveness of services.

 I then set up alerts for high CPU and memory usage, low disk space, and container down.
-These are procssed by Prometheus which when triggered sends the alerts to an a separate component called Alertmanager which manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods.
+These are processed by Prometheus which when triggered sends the alerts to a separate component called Alertmanager which manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods.
 In my case, I set up email notifications and called it a day.

 To visualise the metrics, I then deployed a Grafana container with Prometheus configured as a data source to visualise the metrics.
 For [node exporter](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) and cadvisor I took public dashboards from Grafana to avoid reinventing the wheel and then templated them into the Grafana role so they are statically provisioned with the container.
 This ensures reproducibility and dodges the snowflake problem.

 I was pretty surprised by how little my resource utilisation was.
-The CPU sits at under 10% most time
+The CPU sits at under 10% most of the time.

 ## The danger of running public servers

 So how do I make my homelab accessible from everywhere?

-[The Dark Forest Theory of the Internet](https://www.ystrickler.com/the-dark-forest-theory-of-the-internet/) postulates that internet culture has retreted into private and semi-private spaces where people feel safer on a cultural level, as a result of the internet becoming more predetory and dangerous.
+[The Dark Forest Theory of the Internet](https://www.ystrickler.com/the-dark-forest-theory-of-the-internet/) postulates that internet culture has retreated into private and semi-private spaces where people feel safer on a cultural level, as a result of the internet becoming more predatory and dangerous.

 > Imagine a dark forest at night.
 It’s deathly quiet.
 Nothing moves.
 Nothing stirs.
 This could lead one to assume that the forest is devoid of life.
 But of course it’s not.
 The dark forest is full of life.
 It’s quiet, because night is when the predators come out.
 To survive, the animals stay quiet. ~ Yancey Strickler